OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 ## Using simulcast in OpenVidu

 Simulcast is a video routing optimization that can be safely enabled in most cases, given that it allows the Media Server to adjust the quality that is distributed to each Subscriber independently.
-Since its introduction in **OpenVidu 2.21**, it will remain disabled by default until we can gather some end user feedback and decide whether this feature should come enabled in future releases.
+However, since its introduction in **OpenVidu 2.21**, simulcast will remain disabled by default.
+When we gather enough user feedback, we'll decide whether this feature should come enabled by default in future releases.

-The only situation where enabling simulcast could be worse than disabling it, is when the Publisher is a low-power device, or if the Publisher has severe bandwidth limitations; in those cases, simulcast might produce worse results, given that it imposes a small extra power and bandwidth toll on Producers.
+In any case, the only situation where simulcast might be undesired is when a Publisher has severe bandwidth limitations or is a low-power device.
+In those cases, simulcast might provide worse results, given that it imposes a small extra bandwidth and power toll on Publishers.

 ### Enabling simulcast {: #enabling }